 In that case, MEXT asks that you provide a “Certificate of Expected Graduation” that shows the date you are expected to graduate and the degree you are expected to earn.

 The Certificate of Expected Graduation can be conditional!
-It is not a problem for your university to write that your graduation is conditional on completing your remaining classes, passing your thesis, etc. Essentially, the Certificate of Expected Graduation is asking the university to certify that “it is not impossible for you to graduate” by the expected date.
+It is not a problem for your university to write that your graduation is conditional on completing your remaining classes, passing your thesis, etc. The Certificate of Expected Graduation is asking the university to certify that “it is not impossible for you to graduate” by the expected date.

 If your university protests that they cannot certify your graduation, the explanation above has worked in every case that I am aware of!